hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

    If the source file has an Alpha (transparency) channel, you can choose:

    :term:`Straight Alpha` or :term:`Premultiplied Alpha`
-Stream Index
+Stream Index :guilabel:`Movie Strip`
-   Movie strip only -- For files with several movie streams, use the stream with the given index.
+   For files with several movie streams, use the stream with the given index.
 Deinterlace
    Removes fields in a video file.
    For example, if it is an analog video and it has even or odd interlacing fields.

 Source Information
    Displays information about the strip's media.

    Resolution
       Resolution of the active strip image output.
-   FPS
+   FPS :guilabel:`Movie Strip`
-      Movie strip only -- The frame rate encoded into the video file.
+      The frame rate encoded into the video file.
       If this value does not match the scene :ref:`Frame Rate <bpy.types.RenderSettings.fps>` the perceived speed of the media will be wrong unless the speed is :ref:`changed <video_editing-change_fps>` to account for the difference in frame rate.